Leukemia-Commonly as Blood Cancer

 Types of Leukemia

-The first type of classification is by how fast the leukemia progresses.
-The actual classification of leukemia based on its speed of progression and the type of cells involved.
+<p>The first type of classification is by how fast the leukemia progresses.
+The actual classification based on its speed of progression and the type of cells involved.

 Acute leukemia

-This type of leukemia affects immature cells and grows quickly, requiring immediate treatment.
+This type affects immature cells and grows quickly, requiring immediate treatment.
 In acute leukemia, the abnormal blood cells are immature blood cells (blasts).
-They can’t carry out their normal functions, and they multiply rapidly, so the disease worsens quickly.
+Cannot carry out their normal functions, and they multiply rapidly, the disease worsens quickly.
 Acute leukemia requires aggressive, timely treatment.

 Chronic leukemia

-This type of leukemia affects mature or partially mature cells and grows more slowly.
+This type affects mature or partially mature cells and grows more slowly.
 There are many types of chronic leukemias.
-Some produce too many cells and some less to be produced.
+Some produce too many cells and some less.
 Chronic leukemia involves more mature blood cells.
 These blood cells replicate or accumulate more slowly and can function normally for a period of time.
-Some forms of chronic leukemia initially produce no early symptoms and can go unnoticed or undiagnosed for years.

 Classification by type of white blood cell affected